Terms and conditions

 Please read all these terms and conditions.

-For deliveries further than a 30 minute drive from LS1 a delivery surcharge will be required.
-We will notify you via email if this is so.
+For deliveries further than a 10 miles drive from WF3 a delivery surcharge will be required.
+We will notify you via email or text message if this is so.

-Damage to ANY item, including but not limited to Hot Tubs and gazebos, in the duration of the booking leaves you liable to a fee of up to £250.
+Damage to ANY item, including but not limited to hot yubs and gazebos, in the duration of the booking leaves you liable to a fee of up to £500.

 - These Terms and Conditions will apply to the purchase of the services and goods advertised in our website, catalogues, brochures or other form of advertisement by you (the Customer or you).